 An open cut, adit or tunnel, equal in amount of work to a shaft eight feet deep and four feet wide by six feet long is equivalent as location work to a shaft sunk from the surface.

 Federal mining law does not specify how or where the discovery must be made on a mining claim.
 The Bureau of Land Management in patent proceedings accepts a discovery at any point on the claim, including discoveries made by diamond or churn drilling, and does not require that it be in the so-called "discovery" shaft.
 This is a sensible application of the law, particularly in view of recent developments in the field of geophysics whereby ore bodies have been discovered at depths ranging from a few hundred to more than a thousand feet below the surface.
 The only practical way to make a discovery at such depths is by drilling.
 It would completely defeat the purpose of the mining laws to require the sinking of a deep shaft on each claim merely for the purpose of finding mineral.

-c) In lieu of the requirements of subdivision b) hereof, the locator of a lode claim, within one hundred twenty days from the time of location may:

-1. Do location work consisting of drilling not less than ten feet in depth in any one hole, costing at least one hundred dollars for the actual doing of such drilling at the point where done.
-Work performed by the locator himself or equipment furnished by him shall be credited to such cost at the prevailing rate in the district for the type of work or equipment so done or furnished by the locator.
+- c) In lieu of the requirements of subdivision b) hereof, the locator of a lode claim, within one hundred twenty days from the time of location may: - 1.
+Do location work consisting of drilling not less than ten feet in depth in any one hole, costing at least one hundred dollars for the actual doing of such drilling at the point where done.
+Work performed by the locator himself or equipment furnished be him shall be credited to such cost at the prevailing rate in the district for the type of work or equipment so done or furnished by the locator.
 Such drilling may be done at one or more points within a claim or a group of contiguous claims not exceeding ten, providing all of such claims are so located that the entire area of the group can be contained within the exterior limits of a square three thousand feet long by three thousand feet wide, located by the same locator, if the drilling so done for the group aggregates not less than ten feet in depth for each claim or fractional claim in the group, and if the cost of the work so done for the group aggregates at least one hundred dollars for each claim or fractional claim in the group.

-2. Cap each drill hole intended as location work and mark it with a wooden or metal post at least four inches in diameter placed within five feet of the hole, which marker shall be at least forty-eight inches in height above the ground, shall be firmly imbedded in the ground, and shall Land Department it shall be accompanied by payment of a filing fee of fifteen dollars.
-Applications shall be stamped with the time and date of filing with the department, and priority is based upon such time and date.
-The land shall be deemed withdrawn from location of mineral claims so long as the application is pending.
+2. Cap each drill hole intended as location work and mark it with a wooden or metal post at least four inches in diameter placed within five feet of the hole, which marker shall be at least forty-eight inches in height above the ground, shall be firmly imbedded in the ground, and shall have securely fixed to it a notice containing the name of the claim on which located, the names of the contiguous claims, if any, for which it is claimed as location work, the locator, the depth of the hole and the date or dates the hole was drilled.